 Rowan currently reports back on the performance of several tipsters as part of his Bet Diary blog, details on each you can find below.
-This includes the portfolio the service is within, how he follows them and the size of the points betting bank he utilises for each.

 Please note – full details on the identify of all the tipsters is available with a Smart Betting Club membership.

 Bet Alchemist: 100 point bank – followed using online bookmakers.
 Originally an independent service that made into the SBC’s ‘Hall of Fame’, RS1 is now an SBC Premium service, with a special discounted deal for SBC members.
 The methodology hasn’t changed at all, targeting as it has done since inception, the larger race meetings.
 This means that I’m placing the sort of bets that don’t attract quite so much attention from the bookmaker’s trading teams, ie. betting in strong and popular markets.
 Odds hold up well too, for the same reason, and even betting the night before racing is possible – doing so in a Heritage Handicap at Ascot isn’t quite the same as if jumping on the best overnight price available in a tiny novice hurdle at Plumpton.